 Yucong is a Ph.D. student in the Stephen Pearce lab since 2018 fall.
 She is now interested in utilizing functional genomic, molecular genetics, transcriptomic, and bioinformatic tools to identify new candidate genes for Wheat Streak Mosaic virus (WSMV) resistant traits in Colorado winter wheat varieties.
 Yucong completed her BSc from Huazhong Agricultural University in China (2015) and MSc from University of Florida (2017) with a focus on Horticultural Sciences.

 Carl joined the Pearce lab in Spring 2019 as a Ph.D. student interested in genomic analysis of wheat.
 His work focuses on characterization of phenological response to ambient temperature using functional genomic, transcriptomic, and bioinformatics tools.
-Carl also plans to work on a gene-editing pipeline for CO winter wheat varieties and study gene-trait associations using TILLING populations and genetic manipulation techniques.
+Carl is also working on developing viral immunity in monocots using CRISPR/Cas machinery.
 He is also a member of Dr. Scott Haley’s Wheat Breeding program at CSU.
 Carl received his B.S. in Biology from Catholic University and M.S. in Plant Pathology from North Carolina State University where he focused on mapping resistance to Ug99-stem rust in wheat.

 Patricia’s research is focused on using gene editing tools to develop constructs that will improve drought tolerance and wheat quality.
 She is a Soil and Crop Sciences major with a focus in plant genetics.